GopinathV-1/Django-Rest-API-student-management-system/README.md

     "password": "1234"
 }
 ```

-you will get a token
+you will get a token - youusertoken

-Now select headers then, create a key called "Authorization" and a value called "Token yoursuperusertoken"
+Now select headers then, create a key called "Authorization" and a value
+called "Token yourusertoken"

 ## Run collection ##
 Now you will be able to run the collection for testing.